huiwenzhang/stable-baselines/docs/guide/checking_nan.rst

 Numpy parameters
 ----------------

-Numpy has a convenient ways of dealing with invalid value: `numpy.seterr <https://docs.scipy.org/doc/numpy/reference/generated/numpy.seterr.html>`_, which defines for the python process, how it should handle floating point error.
+Numpy has a convenient way of dealing with invalid value: `numpy.seterr <https://docs.scipy.org/doc/numpy/reference/generated/numpy.seterr.html>`_, which defines for the python process, how it should handle floating point error.

 .. code-block:: python